 How do I book?

-Please return a completed application form together with payment* to Rockbrook Park School.
-Application forms can be downloaded from the school website (see Activities section www.rockbrook.ie) or posted out to you (telephone 01-4933204 and leave your name and address or email email@example.com ).
+Or return a completed application form together with payment to Rockbrook Park School.
+(Application forms can be downloaded from the school website (see Activities section www.rockbrook.ie) or posted out to you (telephone 01-4933204 and leave your name and address) or email firstname.lastname@example.org ).

 - Payment by cheque to Rockbrook Park School or by cash.